-Pedestrian and Cycle Infrastructure Infrastructure Permission in Place Work Commenced Completed to a Standard to be taken in Charge Provision of improved internal pedestrian and cycle facilities in Development Areas as per the objectives of the Planning scheme.
-Appropriate facilities to be designed in line with best practice, including the NTA Cycle Manual with respect to cycle infrastructure, or as determined by DLR in conjunction with the NTA.
-Appropriate facilities as determined by DLRCC to be permitted prior to permission being granted in the respective development area.
-Appropriate facilities as determined by DLRCC to be commenced prior to the commencement of any development in the respective development area.
-Facilities will be completed to a Standard to be taken in Charge by DLR prior to the occupation of any development in the respective development area.

-Roads Infrastructure Requirements for Development in Growth Area 1 Infrastructure Permission in Place Work Commenced Completed to a Standard to be taken in Charge Druid's Glen Road Q-P3 Prior to any permission being granted in Development Area 5.
-Prior to the occupation of 40% of Development Area DA5 Prior to the occupation of 65% of Development Area DA5 Roads Phase 1: Junction at A, roads I1-A-A1-B-L-P2-C-D- D1-K1-K-F1-J-A2-A1 and road B-A2 Permission Granted on 16th August 2016.
-Work Commenced in February 2017 Prior to the occupation of any new development in either Development Areas DA2 or DA4.
-Wide pedestrian crossing and Street from A2-A3 Grand Parade.
-Prior to any permission being granted in Development Area 2.
-Prior to the occupation of 40% of the retail or 45% of the employment Prior to the occupation of 65% of the retail or 65% of the employment
+Pedestrian and Cycle Infrastructure

+Infrastructure Permission in Place Work Commenced Completed to a Standard

+to be taken in Charge

+Provision of improved Appropriate facilities as Appropriate facilities as Facilities will be

+internal pedestrian and determined by DLRCC to determined by DLRCC to completed to a Standard

+cycle facilities in be permitted prior to be commenced prior to to be taken in Charge by

+Development Areas as permission being granted the commencement of DLR prior to the

+per the objectives of the in the respective any development in the occupation of any

+Planning scheme. development area. respective development development in the

+Appropriate facilities to area. respective development

+be designed in line with area.

+best practice, including

+the NTA Cycle Manual

+with respect to cycle

+infrastructure, or as

+determined by DLR in

+conjunction with the

+NTA.

+Bus and Public Transport I Permission in Place Work Commenced Completed to a Standard

+Infrastructure Permission in Place work commenced Completed to a Standard to be taken in Charge

+Provision of internal bus - Work Commenced in Prior to the occupation of

+infrastructure (bus route February 2017 any new residential

+to Cherrywood Luas development in either

+Station, traffic Development Areas DA2

+management, RTPI signs, or DA4.

+bus shelters, Cherrywood

+Luas stop interchange

+facility).

+Provision of an internal - - Prior to the occupation of

+Bus turn-back facility. any new development in

+(Note: The provision of either Growth Area 2 or

+temporary bus 3.

+infrastructure, including

+a temporary bus

+turnabout, may satisfy

+this requirement subject

+to the agreement of DLR

+and NTA.

+Roads Infrastructure Requ irements for Development i n Growth Area 1

+Infrastructure Permission in Place Work Commenced Completed to a Standard

+to be taken in Charge

+Druid's Glen Road Q-P3 Prior to any permission Prior to the occupation of Prior to the occupation of

+being granted in 40% of Development 65% of Development

+Development Area 5.
+Area DA5 Area DA5

+Roads Phase 1: Junction Permission Granted on Work Commenced in Prior to the occupation of

+at A, roads I1-A-A1-B-L- 16 th August 2016.
+February 2017 any new development in

+P2-C-D-D1-K1-K-F1-J-A2- either Development

+A1 and road B-A2 Areas DA2 or DA4.

+Wide pedestrian crossing Prior to any permission Prior to the occupation of Prior to the occupation of

+and Street from A2-A3 being granted in 40% of the retail or 45% 65% of the retail or 65%